-Studies in Economics and Business enable students to understand the process of economic and business decision-making and its effects on themselves and others, now and in the future.
+Economics and business enables students to understand the process of economic and business decision-making and its effects on them and others, now and in the future.

-Through the study of Civics and Citizenship, students investigate political and legal systems, and explore the nature of citizenship, diversity and identity in contemporary society.
+Civics and citizenship enables students to investigate political and legal systems, and explore the nature of citizenship, diversity and identity in contemporary society.

-The Arts are a vital part of secondary school experiences.
-The Arts enables exploration of the dynamic relationships between the five Arts subjects: Dance, Drama, Media Arts, Music and Visual Arts.
-This can involve students making and responding to artworks in traditional, contemporary and emerging forms, using materials, techniques and technologies from one Arts subject to support learning in another.
-Within all Arts subjects, design facilitates the creative and practical realisation of ideas.
+The arts are a vital part of secondary school experiences.
+The learning area enables exploration of the dynamic relationships between the six arts subjects: dance, drama, media arts, music, visual arts and visual communication design.
+This can involve students making and responding to artworks in traditional, contemporary and emerging forms, and using materials, techniques and technologies from one arts subject to support learning in another.
+Within all arts subjects, design facilitates the creative and practical realisation of ideas.

-This learning area encourages students to apply their knowledge and practical skills and processes when using technologies and other resources to create innovative solutions, independently and collaboratively, that meet current and future needs.
-The Technologies learning area includes Design and Technology and Digital Technologies.
+This learning area encourages students to apply their knowledge, practical skills and processes when using technologies and other resources to create innovative solutions, independently and collaboratively, that meet current and future needs.
+The technologies learning area includes design and technologies and digital technologies.

-General capabilities and values are explicitly taught and developed in Catholic schools, supporting students to manage their own wellbeing, relate well to others and make informed decisions about their lives.
-Students develop into citizens who behave with ethical integrity, relate to and communicate across cultures, work for the common good and act with responsibility at local, regional and global levels.
+Capabilities are explicitly taught and developed in Catholic schools, supporting students to manage their own wellbeing, relate well to others and make informed decisions about their lives.
+Students develop into citizens who behave with ethical integrity, relate to and communicate with people and across cultures, think creatively and critically, work for the common good, and act with responsibility at local, regional and global levels.

 As part of the curriculum, your child may complete one or two weeks of work experience.
-This is usually offered in Year 10 but is not restricted to this year level.
+This is usually offered in Year 10.

 While on work experience, students are able to observe different aspects of work and assist with tasks allocated by their supervisor.
 This opportunity provides students with a greater understanding of the world of work, as well as helping to improve their communication and organisational skills.